 72. Vulnerability is the inability to compete on an equal basis for resources and opportunities.
-If vulnerability is to be reduced, there is a need to improve and assure access by the different groups to shelter, finance, infrastructure services and safety nets.
-Vulnerable groups include the poorest groups, some of the aged, street children, migrants, refugees, inhabitants of disadvantaged communities, people affected by natural and human-caused disasters, women-headed households, the disabled and some indigenous people.
-With regard to shelter they are especially at risk where they may have no security of tenure or because they may be excluded, either inadvertently or on purpose, from housing markets and services.
+If vulnerability is to be reduced, there is a need to improve and ensure access by the various vulnerable groups to shelter, finance, infrastructure services and safety nets.
+Vulnerable groups include the poorest groups, some of the aged, street children, migrants, refugees, inhabitants of disadvantaged communities, people affected by natural and human-caused disasters, households headed by women, the disabled and some indigenous people.
+With regard to shelter they are especially at risk where they may have no security of tenure or because they may be excluded, either inadvertently or deliberately. from housing markets and services.

-- 73. To remove barriers and eradicate discrimination in the provision of shelter, governments at all appropriate levels, including local authorities, should: - (a) review and revise legal and regulatory frameworks that act as barriers within the shelter sectors; - (b) improve enforcement of existing laws and regulations that are intended to prevent discrimination and barriers; - (c) work with the private sector, cooperatives and local communities and other stake holders to raise awareness to eliminate social exclusions, prejudice and discrimination in housing transactions and service provision; - (d) consider becoming parties to the different United Nations Conventions which deal with the specific and special needs of the different vulnerable groups; and - (e) provide affordable and effective public transport to enable a wider range of housing and jobs to be accessible to vulnerable groups. - 74.
-To provide for the shelter needs of vulnerable groups, governments at all appropriate levels, including local authorities, should: - (a) provide, where appropriate, targeted and transparent subsidies, social services and safety nets to the most vulnerable groups;

-- (b) work with the private sector and other actors to provide adequate housing for vulnerable persons; - (c) strive to provide special living facilities for members of vulnerable groups; and - (d) provide an environment that enables them to participate in the social, economic and political life of their country. - To reduce vulnerability, governments at all appropriate levels, including local · 75. authorities, should: - join with non-governmental organizations (NGOs) and Community-Based Organizations (CBOs) to assist members of vulnerable groups to obtain secure tenure; - protect all people from unfair evictions including during dismantling of rent-control systems; where evictions are unavoidable they should be strictly according to the law; - (c) support self-help housing programmes; - support efforts to improve living conditions with the provision of necessary services and support efforts to increase employment, improve living conditions and provide necessary services: - pursue policies which will provide information to and consultations with vulnerable (e) groups; and - facilitate availability of legal information to vulnerable groups. (f)
+73. To remove barriers and eradicate discrimination in the provision of shelter, Governments at all appropriate levels, including local authorities, should:

+Review and revise legal and regulatory frameworks that act as barriers within the shelter sectors; (a)

+Improve enforcement of existing laws and regulations that are intended to prevent discrimination and (b) barriers:

+Work with the private sector, cooperatives and local communities and other stakeholders to raise (c) awareness of the need to eliminate social exclusion, prejudice and discrimination in housing transactions and service provision:

+Consider becoming parties to the various United Nations conventions which deal with the specific (d) and special needs of vulnerable groups; and

+Provide affordable and efficient public transport to make a wider range of housing and jobs accessible (e) to vulnerable groups.

+74. To provide for the shelter needs of vulnerable groups, Governments at all appropriate levels, including local authorities. should:

+(a) Provide, where appropriate, targeted and transparent subsidies, social services and safety nets to the most vulnerable groups;

+Work with the private sector and other actors to provide adequate housing for members of vulnerable (b) groups:

+Strive to provide special living facilities for members of vulnerable groups; and (c)

+(d) Provide an environment that enables them to participate in the social, economic and political life of their country.

+75. To reduce vulnerability, Governments at all appropriate levels, including local authorities, should:

+(a) Join with non-governmental organizations and community-based organizations to assist members of vulnerable groups to obtain secure tenure;

+(b) Protect all people from unfair evictions including during dismantling of rent-control systems; where evictions are unavoidable they should be strictly according to the law;

+(c) Support self-help housing programmes:

+(d) Support efforts to improve living conditions with the provision of necessary services and support efforts to increase employment, improve living conditions and provide necessary services;

+(e) Pursue policies which will provide information to and consultations with vulnerable groups; and

+(f) Facilitate availability of legal information to vulnerable groups.

-C. Sustainable Human Settlements Development in an Urbanizing World
+C. Sustainable human settlements development in an urbanizing world